-This one-day workshop introduces you to CSA through online videos, didactic material, demonstration of techniques, and hands-on experience.
-The didactic material covers the anatomy and physiology of the brain and the scalp, and the location and indications of scalp acupuncture points and zones.
-Demonstration and hands-on segments cover needling technique and stimulation of needles on your classmates.
+This one-day workshop introduces you to CSA through pre-course study then on-site didactic material, demonstration of techniques, and hands-on experience.
+The didactic material covers the anatomy and physiology of the brain and the scalp, plus the location and indications of scalp acupuncture points and zones.
+Demonstrations and clinical blocks cover needling technique and stimulation of needles on your classmates.
 A low learner-to-preceptor ratio is maintained for highly personal attention for each participant.

-This continuing medical education activity is designed for physicians who have completed the HMI basic training program and have had solid experience in clinical acupuncture, whether in general medical applications, pain management, or rehabilitation medicine, who want to augment their clinical skills to address common and difficult neurological and neuromuscular problems.
+This continuing medical education activity is designed for physicians who have completed the HMI basic training program and want to augment their medical acupuncture knowledge and clinical skills to address common and difficult neurological and neuromuscular problems.

 With conscientious preparation and participation, at the conclusion of this training program you should be able to: